Overview – User Group, News, Magazines, Books, Apps, Sites

 A.P.P.L.E. is Born

-At that first meeting, about 20 people showed up with 12 of them joining the group after the meeting.
+At that first meeting, about 20 people attended with 12 of them joining the group after the meeting.
 From this humble beginning, the group incorporated in 1979 as a non-profit organization and promptly grew beyond all expectations reaching the 5,000 member mark by 1980 and the 12,000 mark by 1981.

 By the end of 1978, the newsletter had reached 20 pages in length.
 It become a 24-page printed newsletter in January 1979 and soon thereafter a step further – becoming a 36-page magazine with glossy covers in April 1979.
 The year finished with the November/December issue reaching 58 pages and was on the road to becoming an even more important technical information resource.

 This production work generally occurred on the weekend beginning Friday evening with the mailing taking place on Monday.
 But this was all a tough chore which was done each month and as Dick said, “At this point, we figured it was time for some changes.”

 However, his move would be the one thing which made the group get its books in order and also allowed the group to grow and get out of Val’s basement.
-It was also his influence which led to the hiring of Fred Merchant to handle the finances of the company on a permanent basis.
+It was also Bob’s influence which led to the hiring of Fred Merchant to handle the finances of the company on a permanent basis.

-Others involved in the creation of the software for A.P.P.L.E. were Bob Huelsdonk and Don Williams.
+Others involved in the creation of software for A.P.P.L.E. were Bob Huelsdonk and Don Williams.
 Bob wrote the very first word processor for the Apple II computer.
 Don was primarily a machine language programmer who wrote software for one of the earliest expansion memory cards available.

-The Changing of the Guard
+Changing of the Guard